-• Download the #EachforEqual posters and ask colleagues to think about what progressive actions they can take.
-Write them on the posters, or add yellow sticky notes, listing tangible ideas and commitments
+• Download the #BreakTheBias posters and ask colleagues to think about what progressive actions they can take.
+Write them on the posters, or add yellow sticky notes, listing tangible ideas and commitment

 Quoting Hillary Clinton – “Women are the largest untapped reservoir of talent in the world”

-There are a myriad other ways in which IWD can still be celebrated – it is just up to you to don the thinking cap and get creative.
-So Happy Women’s day and three cheers to all the women who persevere to contribute to our homes, workplaces, society and the nation!!
+There are a myriad other way in which IWD can still be celebrated – it is just up to you to don the thinking cap and get creative.
+So Happy Women’s Day and three cheers to all the women who persevere to contribute to our homes, workplaces, society, and the nation!!

 We love to put together bespoke work for our clients.
 So in case none of these ideas seemed exciting enough, but you have a half-baked idea running in your head – do throw it at us and let us see what comes out of it!